Electronics

 A combination of two drawbar settings should sound as much as possible as if the two settings were played at the same time on separate Hammond organs (or recorded separately and then mixed).

-Let's first look at combining the settings for a single drawbar, say the first white drawbar (8').
-For example, suppose that both stops we're interested in combining have that drawbar set to 5.
-It stands to reason that in the resulting registration, the contribution of the 8' drawbar should have twice the volume that it has in either stop alone (after all, playing the same thing on two organs will be twice as loud as playing it on one).
+Let’s first look at combining the settings for a single drawbar, say the first white drawbar (8′).
+For example, suppose that both stops we’re interested in combining have that drawbar set to 5.
+It stands to reason that in the resulting registration, the contribution of the 8′ drawbar should have twice the power (√2 times the volume) that it has in either stop alone.
+After all, playing the same thing on two organs produces twice the output power as playing it on one.

 Drawbar